mmertama/Gempyre/README.md

     * Then you can execute "mingw_install.bat" Windows Command promt at Gempyre folder.

 ### Raspberry OS
-    *  Requires Rasberry OS Bullseye (older is ok, but you need more recent gcc in order to build C++17)
+    *  Requires Rasberry OS Bullseye (older is ok, but you need more recent gcc in order to build C++17).
+Tested Raspberry Pi 3 and Raspberry Pi 4.
     * Quite late Cmake is required, here are [snap instructions](https://snapcraft.io/install/cmake/raspbian#install).
     * Run
         ```bash